ccmmf/.github/CONTRIBUTING.md

 This is a guide for contributors and users of the software.

+> For an introduction to using GitHub and Slack for communication within the CCMMF community, see [GITHUB_SLACK_INTRODUCTION.md]

 ## How to contribute

 We welcome contributions from the community to help improve and apply CCMMF including documentation,